9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ### Parsing a colour image

-As we mentioned earlier, we\'ll work with netpbm images.
+As we mentioned earlier, we'll work with netpbm images.
 The netpbm colour image format is only slightly more complicated than the greyscale image format that we parsed in [Chapter 10, *Code case study: parsing a binary data format*](10-parsing-a-binary-data-format.org).
-The identifying string in a header is \"P6\", with the rest of the header layout identical to the greyscale format.
+The identifying string in a header is "P6", with the rest of the header layout identical to the greyscale format.
 In the body of an image, each pixel is represented as three bytes, one each for red, green and blue.

-We\'ll represent the image data as a two-dimensional array of pixels.
+We'll represent the image data as a two-dimensional array of pixels.
-We\'re using arrays here purely to gain experience with them.
+We're using arrays here purely to gain experience with them.
 For this application, we could just as well use a list of lists.
 The only advantage of an array here is slight: we can efficiently extract a row.